 When installing a new shower or remodeling an existing one, you might want to investigate the various options for shower materials.
 These days, prefabricated plastic shower enclosures are an affordable choice with an ever-increasing variety of styles.
 However, the premium look and resale value of tile can be very attractive to homeowners.
 Both materials have advantages and disadvantages, and the smart homeowner will consider all the pros and cons before deciding.

 Prefabricated shower enclosures are typically made from acrylic or fiberglass, rather than plastic, and enclose a shower or tub on two or three sides.
-They may come as a one-piece unit or in multiple parts.
-The one-piece units are the most leak-proof, having no seams, but their viable sizes are limited by what can fit through your home's doorways.
+They may come as one-piece units or in multiple parts.
+The one-piece units are the most leakproof, having no seams, but their viable sizes are limited by what can fit through your home's doorways.

-Home improvement stores often have a small range of prefabricated unit styles and sizes in stock, but an increasing variety of styles, looks/finishes and dimensions are available by special order.
-High-quality plastic units can often closely imitate the look of tile, marble or granite.
+Home improvement stores often have a small range of prefabricated unit styles and sizes in stock, but an increasing variety of styles, finishes, and dimensions are available by special order.
+High-quality plastic units can often closely imitate the look of tile, marble, or granite.

-Innovate Building Solutions lists several advantages of prefabricated shower units.
-Prefabricated shower enclosures are do-it-yourself-friendly and wallet-friendly.
-These units typically cost several hundred dollars less than tile options, and can be installed speedily and easily, often directly over studs.
-Installation typically doesn't take more than a day, even for beginners.
+Prefabricated shower enclosures are DIY-friendly and wallet-friendly.
+These units typically cost several hundred dollars less than tiled enclosures, and can be installed speedily and easily, often directly over studs.
+Installation often doesn't take more than a day, even for beginners.

 However, these units are also seen as lower-end building materials and may lower resale value.
-And while the range of prefabricated looks, styles and finishes is expanding, the selection is still limited compared to the nearly infinite variety available with tile.
-These units also come in a limited range of stock sizes, so if the dimensions of your bathroom don't meet the specifications, you would need to go with a higher-end and more expensive custom kit or go entirely custom with tile.
+And while the range of prefabricated options is expanding, the selection is still limited compared to the nearly infinite variety available with tile.
+These units also come in a limited range of stock sizes, so if the dimensions of your bathroom don't meet the specifications, you would need to go with a higher-end, more-expensive custom kit or go entirely custom with tile.

 If the prefabricated unit is damaged, such as developing a crack, repairs are difficult and may entail replacing the entire unit.
-Finally, plastic shower enclosures are not environmentally friendly: the process used to create them releases pollutants, and the units are not easily recyclable and will not decompose.
+Finally, plastic shower enclosures are not environmentally friendly: The process used to create them releases pollutants, and the units are not easily recyclable and will not readily decompose.

-As Specialized Refinishing explains, the process is also labor-intensive and time-consuming, with multiple drying and curing cycles taking up to a week, even for professionals.
+The process is also labor-intensive and time-consuming, with multiple drying and curing cycles taking up to a week, even for professionals.
 These materials are also very heavy, generally putting several hundred pounds of weight on the floor underneath, and if the floor is not sturdy enough, it may not hold up well under the weight.
-It may flex and crack the mortar, grout or tiles.
+It may flex and crack the mortar, grout, or tiles.

-However, there is an infinite range of sizes, styles, looks and finishes of tile, which makes it hard to beat.
-There are thousands of different types of tile in terms of color, pattern, design, shape and materials, and the shape and dimensions of a custom tile shower can be anything you like.
+When it comes to tiled shower enclosures, there are infinite sizes, styles, and finishes of tile, which makes them hard to beat.
+There are thousands of different types of tile in terms of color, pattern, design, shape, and materials, and the shape and dimensions of a custom tile shower can be anything you like.
 Tile is also considered a premium building material and will typically raise resale value.